 To illustrate the conditions under which the UN Sales Convention is applicable, we list the essential points in this regard below:

-If you have questions about the UN Convention on Contracts for the International Sale of Goods, don’t hesitate to contact the lawyers at Schlun & Elseven Rechtsanwälte.
-Our practice group for contract law and international sales law will happily advise you and answer all your questions.
+If you have questions about the UN Convention on Contracts for the International Sale of Goods, please do not hesitate to contact the lawyers at Schlun & Elseven Rechtsanwälte.
+Our practice group for contract law and international sales law will be happy to advise you and answer any questions you may have.

 Exclusion of the CISG

-First, the contract of sale must concern the sale of movable objects.
+First, the contract of sale must concern movable objects.
 Therefore, the provisions of the UN Convention on Contracts for the International Sale of Goods do not apply to the sale of rights and land.
 Art.
-2 of CISG also regulates other circumstances that excluded the UN Convention on Contracts application for the International Sale of Goods.
+2 of CISG also regulates other circumstances that exclude the application of the UN Convention on Contracts for the International Sale of Goods.
 Accordingly, the application of the CISG is excluded if

 Similarly, Art.
 3 CISG excludes the application of the UN Sales Convention to contracts by which the parties are primarily charged with the duty to perform work or other services.

-Furthermore, according to Art.
-6 CISG, companies can exclude the application of the UN Sales Convention itself when concluding an international sales contract.
-In this context, the contracting parties usually ask themselves whether excluding the CISG rules will positively or negatively affect them.
+Furthermore, under Art.
+6 CISG, companies can exclude the application of the UN Sales Convention when concluding an international sales contract.
+In this context, the contracting parties usually ask themselves whether excluding the CISG rules will have a positive or negative effect on them.
 However, this question cannot be answered generally and must be answered for each case after carefully considering the interests.

-Schlun & Elseven Rechtsanwälte will be happy to assist you in choosing the applicable law in the context of drafting your international sales contract.
+Schlun & Elseven Rechtsanwälte will be happy to assist you in selecting the applicable law for your international sales contract.
 Since a conscientious formulation is required to exclude the UN Convention on Contracts for the International Sale of Goods, the assistance of an experienced lawyer for contract law and international sales law is advantageous.
-An imprecise wording may make the UN Sales Convention applicable, contrary to the parties’ will.
+Imprecise wording may render the UN Sales Convention applicable, contrary to the parties’ will.

 Rights and Obligations of the Contracting Parties

-In Part III CISG, the UN Convention on Contracts for the International Sale of Goods also contains provisions on the rights and obligations of the seller (Chapter II, Art.
+In Part III of the CISG, the UN Convention on Contracts for the International Sale of Goods, there are provisions on the rights and obligations of the seller (Chapter II, Art.
 30 et seqq.
 CISG) and the buyer (Chapter III, Art.
-53 et. seqq.
+53 et seqq.
 CISG).
 According to Art.
 30 CISG, the following obligations belong to those of the seller:

 The requirements of the international sales contract concluded between the parties must be complied with (cf. Art.
 35 para.
 1 CISG).

 On the other hand, the buyer must pay the agreed purchase price and accept the goods.
-If the buyer does not fulfil his obligation, the seller can enforce his right to fulfil this obligation by setting a deadline for completion.
+If the buyer does not fulfil his obligation, the seller can enforce his right to have it fulfilled by setting a deadline for completion.
 If the buyer fails to meet the deadline, the seller may terminate the contract.
 The seller also has the option of claiming compensation.

-If the seller does not properly fulfil his obligations, the buyer may demand subsequent performance or a price reduction, assert a claim for compensation or declare the contract avoided.
+If the seller does not properly fulfil his obligations, the buyer may demand subsequent performance or a price reduction, assert a claim for damages, or declare the contract avoided.

 To be able to go into more detail on the claims to which the buyer or seller is entitled, we will explain to you in the following under which criteria a default in performance is given according to the provisions of the CISG and under which conditions a warrant right can be asserted.